TokenScript-Framework/papers/src/papers/smart-layer-technical-paper.md

 In this context, Smart Layer emerges—a decentralized protocol that aspires to redefine the web's architecture.
 Envisioned as an integration bus, Smart Layer facilitates seamless interactions between diverse services, akin to how websites today leverage platforms like Google for a myriad of functionalities.
 Beyond acting as a mere bridge, Smart Layer introduces the concept of Smart Tokens.
 These are tokenized digital rights and products/services that can be seamlessly integrated across various web use-cases, transcending the limitations of centralized systems and leveraging the strengths of blockchain.
 This protocol is designed to function as a distributed network, serving as the backbone for the next generation of the web.

+Integral to the functioning of Smart Tokens within the Smart Layer is TokenScript, an OASIS standard work in progress.
+While Smart Layer provides the infrastructure and environment, TokenScript outlines how these smart tokens should be packaged, distributed, referenced, composed and executed.
+It's a complementary framework that ensures smart tokens operate optimally within the defined parameters of privacy, secure storage, and cost accounting.

 ## Problem Statement

 The modern web, for all its advancements, grapples with a fundamental challenge: the 'Limit of 3' problem.
 Despite the web's inherent nature of integration, most websites today are confined to three primary types of integrations: login, social media posting, and checkout.
 This limitation stems from a combination of privacy concerns, integration costs, and the absence of a secure, privacy-preserving mechanism to facilitate expansive integration.